Sultan Yahya Petra Bridge

 The Sultan Yahya Petra Bridge (Jambatan Sultan Yahya Petra; Jawi: جمبتن سلطان يحي ڤيترا) is a major bridge in Kota Bharu, Kelantan, Malaysia crossing Kelantan River.
 Construction began in 1965 and was completed in 1967, by renowned builder Kien Huat Private Limited, a family firm of Tan Sri Lim Goh Tong.
-It was opened on 1967 by the late Sultan of Kelantan.
-Almarhum Sultan Yahya Petra ibni Almarhum Sultan Ibrahim.
+It was opened in 1967 by the late Sultan of Kelantan, Almarhum Sultan Yahya Petra ibni Almarhum Sultan Ibrahim.
 The bridge was originally a toll bridge making the first toll bridge in Malaysia.

 Current developments

 Construction of the Sultan Yahya Petra Second Bridge

 The Sultan Yahya Petra Second Bridge project consists of a pair of bridges built at the left and right of the original bridge and a 1-km flyover built on top of the existing Federal Route 3.
-Construction began on 2009 and was completed in 2012.
+Construction began in 2009 and was completed in 2012.
 The bridge becomes the only triple-carriageway bridge in the country, where the original bridge remains as a two-way bridge, while the new bridges constructed at both sides of the original bridge carry one-way traffic each.